 Tramadol is effective in patients with mild to moderately severe pain.
 It should be titrated to avoid nausea and dizziness associated with high initial doses.
 A tramadol/acetaminophen (Ultracet) (37.5/325 mg) combination has been shown to be effective for fibromyalgia pain without any serious adverse effects.

-18 things you should know about tramadol.
+18 things 19 things you should know about tramadol.

 1 - Tramadol is prescribed to treat moderate to moderately severe pain.
 Tramadol belongs to the class of drugs known as opiate agonists.
 Primarily, tramadol works by changing the way the body senses pain.
 Tramadol is not an NSAID (nonsteroidal anti-inflammatory drug).